brandongregory/dndhelp/src/5e-character-creation/heist-crew.md

 Illusion spells like Silent Image, Invisibility, Major Image, or Hallucinatory Terrain can cover up a lot of mischief and mean the difference between the guards calling for a full lock-down and you continuing your business undetected.

 Being able to do things from a moderate distance can also be helpful.
-The Mage Hand cantrip can be really useful, but it’s more useful if it’s invisible—being an Arcane Trickster Rogue or taking the Telekinetic feat will allow you to stealthily pick that vase up from the shadows.
+The Mage Hand cantrip can be useful, but it’s more useful if it’s invisible—being an Arcane Trickster Rogue or taking the Telekinetic feat will allow you to stealthily pick that vase up from the shadows.
 The 5th-level spell Telekinesis takes this ability to the next level; it’s available to Sorcerers and Wizards, but a Ring of Telekinesis can give this ability to any character.

 Bards and Wizards have access to a lot of the useful spells for this role and are amazing, but Warlocks and some Druids and Sorcerers can also fill this role, if built for it.
 Some Clerics and Artificers can also fill this role in a pinch.